Cutoff effects in Hartree-Fock calculations at leading order of chiral effective field theory: Introduction

 This paper is organized as follows.
 In Sec.~II we present the two-nucleon potential at leading order of chiral EFT in the Nogga--Timmermans--van Kolck power counting, including the determination of low-energy constants and the treatment of the spurious deeply bound states.
 Then we present in Sec.~III our framework to implement this potential in the Hartree--Fock approximation through a confined plane-wave representation.
-In Sec.~IV we show and discuss the obtained results, and conclusions are drawn in Sec.~V.
+The obtained results are shown in Sec.~IV, followed by a discussion in Sec.~V. Finally conclusions are drawn in Sec.~VI.